AlexandrosBB/Niche/README.md

 Niche: An Interface for Exploring Relocation Options
 ================

-My parents often bring up in conversation their desire to move away from their California home and find a new place to settle down for retirement.
-Typically they will cite factors that they perceive as having altered the essence of this suburban and rural county such as higher costs of living, population growth, worsening traffic, and growing rates of violent crime that they say have made them feel increasing estranged from their community in recent years.
-Despite these concerns, both admit that there is much they would miss about their home such as the mild climate of the California coast, the abundant natural beauty of the region, and an impressive matrix of open space and public lands, all of which allow them to enjoy outdoor hobbies throughout the year.
+Lately, my parents will often bring up in conversation their desire to move away from their California home and find a new place to settle down for retirement.
+Typically they will cite factors that they perceive as having altered the essence of their suburban and rural county such as higher costs of living, population growth, worsening traffic, and growing rates of violent crime that they say have made them feel estranged from their community in recent years.
+Despite these concerns, both admit that there is much they would miss about their current home such as the mild climate of the California coast, the abundant natural beauty of the region, and an vast matrix of open space and public lands that allow them to enjoy outdoor hobbies throughout the year.

-The idea for Niche came from wanting to help my parents explore their relocation options.
-The name is taken from a foundational concept in biology.
+The idea for Niche came from wanting to help my parents explore their relocation options by taking into considertation what matters most to them about the place they live now.
+The name of this app is taken from a foundational concept in biology.
 While many definitions of a niche exist, from conceptural models to mathematical frameworks, virtually all definitions agree that one’s niche can be thought of as the set of environmental conditions necessary for an organism to thrive.
-While some organisms can only tolerate a narrow range of conditions (think temperature, light, salinity, etc.) others will do just fine when exposed to large changes in these same variables.
-Members of the same species will also occupy different niches due to the individual variation that exists in their anatomy, physiology, and behavior.
-As a result, no two individuals experience a shared environment in exactly the same way.
+While some species can only tolerate a narrow range of conditions (think temperature, light, salinity, etc.) others will do just fine when exposed to large changes in these same variables.
+But even members of the same species will occupy a different niche due to the individual variation that exists in their anatomy, physiology, and behavior.
+The point is that no two individuals experience a shared environment in exactly the same way.
+We all have different tolerances.

-Borrowing from this concept, it is easy to imagine how our own ability to thrive will be influenced by our surroundings, and that the best tools to guide our understanding of the conditions best suit us as individuals come from reflecting on our own experiences.
-However it is also possible that we can not put a finger on what exactly makes a place feel like home.
-That is where Niche comes in, using a data-driven approach to capture the gestalt properties of a location, and to then search them out elsewhere.
-You know what you want to find in the places you will live, let Niche help you explore those locations.
+Borrowing from this concept, it is easy to imagine how our own ability to thrive will be influenced by our surroundings.
+Niche works by asking users to identify a location where they would like to live and answer a few questions about what is important to them about that place.
+The program then identifies other areas in the country with similar features before making recommendations on relocation options.
+Niche considers both the more salient characteristics of a location such as the climate and land uses as well as factors that may be less conspicuous such as economic, demographic, and political indicators.
+Niche relies on the belief that the best tools to guide our understanding of the conditions best suit us as individuals will come from reflecting on our experiences.
+You know what you want to find in the places you want to live and Niche can help you find them.

 ![](niche.png) [**Try the Niche app right now.
 Click here\!**](https://ericvc.shinyapps.io/Niche)

 Below, I detail the data and methods that went into creating Niche.
 Thank you for reading.
-If you have any feedback, questions, or suggestion, get in touch with me at ericvc2`at`gmail.com.
+If you have any feedback, questions, or suggestions get in touch with me at ericvc2\[at\]gmail.

 ## 0\.
 Get County-level Boundary Data, the unit of this analysis